mvolkmann/blog/src/sample.md

 1. Enter `bun run dev` to start a local server.
 1. In a web browser, browse localhost:3000.
 1. Verify that it renders "Hello Hono!".

+Now that we have a default project, let's modify it to use htmx.

 1. Rename the file `src/index.ts` to `src/server.tsx`.

    The `.tsx` file extension allows using JSX to generate HTML.